Hamden Fire Retirees' Assn.

 CLICK to enlarge (Courtesy of Hamden Historical Society)

-This photo of Hamden volunteer firefighters, courtesy of the Hamden Historical Society, was taken on June 21, 1916 at West Haven's Savin Rock.
-The group appears to be comprised of members from all of Hamden's fire companies, who organized to march as a single unit under the banner "Hamden Volunteer Fire Co - Hamden, Conn."
+This photo of Hamden volunteer firefighters, courtesy of the Hamden Historical Society, was taken on August 20, 1927 at West Haven's Savin Rock.
+The group was comprised of members from all of Hamden's fire companies, who organized to march as a single unit under the banner "Hamden Volunteer Fire Co - Hamden, Conn."
+They won the trophy for the most members in the line of march.

 The group is photographed next to what appears to be a burnt out structure - perhaps as a joke - at the once locally popular amusement park, which closed in 1966 for "redevelopment."